Back Office: Inventory - In House Units

 2. Select Cancel, and the In House Unit is kept in Active status.

-1. Click the pink + New In House Unit button at the top-right (or click the corresponding Edit [pencil] of an existing In House Unit).
+1. Click the + New In House Unit button at the upper-right (or under the Actions column click the corresponding Edit [pencil] of an existing In House Unit).

 A screenshot of a calculator